jeffreyyihuang/two-stream-action-recognition/README.md

   ### 1.2 Motion input data -> stacked optical flow images
   In motion stream, we use two methods to get optical flow data.
   1. Download the preprocessed tvl1 optical flow dataset directly from https://github.com/feichtenhofer/twostreamfusion.
-  2. Using [flownet2.0 method](https://github.com/lmb-freiburg/flownet2-docker) to generate 2-channel optical flow image and save its x, y channel as .jpg image in disk respectively which cost about 56G.
+  2. Using [flownet2.0 method](https://github.com/lmb-freiburg/flownet2-docker) to generate 2-channel optical flow image and save its x, y channel as .jpg image in disk respectively, which cost about 56G.
   ### 1.3 (Alternative)Download the preprocessed data directly from [feichtenhofer/twostreamfusion](https://github.com/feichtenhofer/twostreamfusion))
   * RGB images
   ```